-- (1) Species Immunity A given pathogenic microorganism is often capable of producing disease in one animal species but not in another e.g. the bacillus of avian tuberculosis causes disease in birds but almost never in human. - (2) Racial Basis of Immunity:- Within one animal species there may be marked racial and genetic differences in susceptibility e.g. person with such cell anemia are highly resistant Plasmodium falciparum infection. - (3) Individual Resistance: As with biologic phenomenon, resistance to infection varies with different individuals of the same species and race, following a distribution curve for the host population. - (4) Differences Due to Age:- In general, the very young and the elderly are more susceptible to bacterial disease than person in other age groups.
-However, resistance to tuberculosis is higher at 5-15 years than before of after.
-Many age differences in specific infections can be related to phyerologic factors.
+- (1) Species Immunity A given pathogenic microorganism is often capable of producing disease in one animal species but not in another e.g. the bacillus of avian tuberculosis causes disease in birds but almost never in human. - (2) Racial Basis of Immunity: Within one animal species there may be marked racial and genetic differences in susceptibility e.g. person with such cell anemia are highly resistant Plasmodium falciparum infection. - (3) Individual Resistance:- As with biologic phenomenon, resistance to infection varies with different individuals of the same species and race, following a distribution curve for the host population. - (4) Differences Due to AGE: - In general, the very young and the elderly are more susceptible to bacterial disease than person in other age groups.
+However, resistance to tuberculosis is higher at 5-15 years.